rkoshak/sensorReporter/README.md

 ## Breaking Changes

-- RpiGpioSensor pins can only be configured using Broadcom pin numbering (GPIO numbers) - April 2024
+- RpiGpioSensor, RpiGpioActuator and GpioColorLED pins can only be configured using Broadcom pin numbering (GPIO numbers) - April 2024
 - The configuration file is now in YAML syntax instead of a ini file - October 2022
 - Sending a `kill -1` now causes sensor_reporter to reload it's configuration instead of exiting
 - No longer runnable on Python 2, tested with Python 3.7.